 3. Connect –Start adding connections.
 Make sure you connect to friends and colleagues to build your network.
 Encourage every employee to have a LinkedIn profile and to link to each other.
 Extending your network in this way increases your exposure outside your company.
 Build connections with companies or organisations that are related to your industry, this will help in reaching a relevant audience.

-4. Get recommended – Recommendations help to complete your profile and adds credibility.
+4. Get recommended – Recommendations help to complete your profile and add credibility.
 It demonstrates that your expertise is valued by people who have actually worked with you

 5. Share relevant content – this way your customers will see you as a useful source of information and maximise customer engagement.